kameshsampath/fleet-infra/README.md

 ### Tools

+#### Using Dev Containers

+**Recommended** to use [VSCode DevContainers](https://code.visualstudio.com/docs/devcontainers/containers) to avoid installing tools locally.

+Click to [Install the Dev Containers Extension](vscode:extension/ms-vscode-remote.remote-containers).
+The Dev container has all the required tools installed and configured.

+#### All Local(Optional)

+If you want to do all locally then install the following tools,

-Download and add the following tools to your `$PATH`,
+Download and add the following tools and add your `$PATH`,

 - [Task](https://taskfile.dev/)
 - [Flux](https://fluxcd.io/flux/cmd/)